CSCVVSB Co-Founders, Marty Nason and Beth Kin

 Celebrating more than 25 years of providing support, education and hope to people fighting cancer, the Cancer Support Community Valley/Ventura/Santa Barbara is an independently governed and funded non-profit and an affiliate of the Cancer Support Community.
 We serve more than 2,000 adults, children and teens affected by cancer each year with programs throughout Ventura and Santa Barbara Counties, and West San Fernando Valley.
 Programs are offered in English and Spanish and are all provided free of charge.

 We are dedicated to helping local residents with cancer and their loved ones enhance their health and well-being through professionally led support groups, educational workshops, nutrition and exercise programs, and mind/body connection classes.
 In our Community, people affected by cancer learn vital skills that enable them to regain control, reduce isolation and restore hope, regardless of the stage of their disease.

-Our mission is to ensure that adults, children and teens impacted by cancer are empowered by knowledge, strengthened by action, and supported by community.
+Our mission is to ensure that all people impacted by cancer are empowered by knowledge, strengthened by action, and supported by community.

 “It is such a comfort to be with others who truly understand my experience in a way that my loving family and friends cannot.
 I learn so much from my fellow group members, of both a practical and profound nature.
 I give and receive support.”

 - Many, many people recover from cancer